Vi6hal/django-cookiecutter-rest/Readme.md

-# Django Cookiecutter template with Django
+# Django Rest Cookiecutter template for Rest Framework/DRF

 a django cookiecutter rest framework /drf cookiecutter template for bootstrapping `headless` **Django** with minimal efforts and ensuring the best practices followed in at the very beginning,